 Catholic Leadership Cohort

-Annually, a select number of Catholic educators are accepted into the Catholic Leadership Cohort (CLC) as part of the Master of Education (M.Ed.) in Educational Leadership and Policy offered through the Lynch School of Education and Human Development at Boston College.
+The Catholic Leadership Cohort (CLC) enables Catholic educators to enroll in the Master of Education (M.Ed.) in Educational Leadership and Policy offered through the Lynch School of Education and Human Development at Boston College.

 Over the course of 20 months, CLC members complete 30 credits, all of which are taught by faculty who have research specialization and lived experience leading schools.
 Twelve credits are taken as a cohort focused on leadership in Catholic education, while the remaining courses are taken with leaders from public and charter schools to provide opportunities for conversation in diverse settings.